Neville Bonner Bridge: Design

 The maximum mast height is 75 m.
 The clearance for river vessels is 11.4 to 12.7 m from high water level to the bridge deck.
 This is the same height as the Victoria and Captain Cook Bridges.
-The bridge will be fully shaded.
+The bridge is fully shaded.

 It features two arches, each 60 metres long and weighing 90 tonnes.
-The walkway will be suspended from the arches which reach a height of 30 metres above the river.
+The walkway is suspended from the arches which reach a height of 30 metres above the river.
+The majority of the load is placed on the central pier.
+A piled abutment foundation at Southbank is used to tie back the arches.
+The bridge has been designed to withstand wind speeds greater than 220 km per hour and to resist a 1 in 2000-year flood event.